Applications have closed

 Other funding sources

-The fellowship holder can receive funding from other sources subject to the following provisos:
+The fellowship holder may receive funding from other sources subject to the following provisos:

 Compliance with the conditions of the fellowship is mandatory.
 Depending on its nature and severity, non-compliance may result in withdrawal of the fellowship.